Digestion & Detox

 Symptoms of Dog Digestive Problems

-Though the problems that your dog might run into may be diverse in their place of origin and site of effect, there are some certain ‘tell tail’ signs that you can observe in your dog that will tell you that it might be time to take action.
+Though the problems that your dog might run into may be diverse in their place of origin and site of effect, there are some certain telltale signs that indicate it might be time to take action.
 Here is a list of symptoms to look out for that could suggest a dog upset stomach or other complications to your dog’s digestion:

 - Loss of appetite